-A recent study undertaken by the University of Western Ontario suggests that new regulations must be put in place to regulate internet gambling, as gamblers using the internet to place bets are frequent players and gamble in an aggressive manner.
-The study has shown that the number of gamblers using web sites that are outside the countries boundaries have grown in large numbers.
+A recent study undertaken by the University of Western Ontario suggests that new regulations must in place for regulation and monitoring internet gambling.
+This is because some gamblers are frequent players and gamble aggressively.
+The study has shown that the number of gamblers using web sites that are outside the countries boundaries has grown in large numbers.
 The study explains the need for rules that will help reduce problems for Canadians gambling online.

-June Cotte, Associate Professor of Marketing at UWO’s Richard Ivey School of Business, said, “If there are rules and systems in place on the online casinos which will keep an eye on the losses, these rules and systems will tell the web site when the gambler has been playing on the site for a long period and make the site aware of the amounts of money he is losing.”
+June Cotte, Associate Professor of Marketing at UWO’s Richard Ivey School of Business, said, “If there could be rules and systems in place on the online casinos which will keep an eye on the losses.
+The rules and systems will tell the web site when the gambler has been playing on the site for a long period.
+Furthermore, make the site aware of the amounts of money he is losing.”

 She further added, “Gamblers prefer using a web site which they know has a clean reputation.
-Since gambling is happening on a huge scale, the government should spend money building a few good web sites instead of closing the web sites down completely.”
-This data was collected by the team, after it interviewed 30 gamblers and was published in the Journal of Consumer Research.
+Since gambling is happening on a huge scale, the Government should spend money building a few good web sites instead of closing the web sites down completely.”
+The team collected this data after it interviewed 30 gamblers and published in the Journal of Consumer Research.
 According to a Toronto gaming law specialist Michael Lipton, the online gambling industry is worth more than $15 billion annually and almost $1 billion annually in Canada alone.

-In Canada, the Criminal Code outlaws online gambling unless it is run by the provincial lottery agency and corporation.
-Lipton said, “There are 90 countries around the globe, including the United Kingdom which license online casino games such as roulette, baccarat, poker and bingo to mention but a few.
-Making rules for the online gambling industry will generate revenue for the Canadian Government and at the same time protect youngsters.”
+In Canada, the Criminal Code outlaws online gambling unless the provincial lottery agency and corporation run it.
+Lipton said, “There are 90 countries around the globe, including the United Kingdom which licenses online casino games.
+These are games such as roulette, baccarat, poker and bingo.
+Making rules for the online gambling industry will generate revenue for the Canadian Government and at the same time, protect youngsters.”

 According to a 2005 study of problem gambling in Ontario, the participation among 18 to 24 year-olds in online gambling increased from 1.4 per cent in 2001 to 5.5 per cent in 2005.
-The 2005 study also found Internet gambling had the highest rates of regular participation with 25 per cent reporting they gambled at least once a week and 50 per cent gambling daily.
-It was reported by the study that poker was among the most popular choices for gamblers.
+The 2005 study also found Internet gambling had the highest rates of regular participation.
+Moreover, with 25 per cent reporting they gambled at least once a week.
+Furthermore, 50 per cent gambled daily.
+The study also reports that poker was among the most popular choices for gamblers.